proxmox/ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 We included a ``tox`` configuration file that will run the unit tests under
-Python 2 or 3, as well as linting tools to guarantee the uniformity of code.
+Python 3, as well as linting tools to guarantee the uniformity of code.

 You need to install ``tox`` and ``coverage`` before running it.
 To install the
 packages in your system, either install it via your operating system's package